fhsuae/miniproject3AlexanderEscobedo-/README.md

 # Project Title

-Miniproject 3 Scholarship Tracker
+**Miniproject 3 Scholarship Tracker**

 ## Description

-Scholarship Tracker is a Flask web app with SQLite and Bootstrap that helps students manage scholarships efficiently.
-Users can securely view, add, edit, and delete scholarships, track key details like deadlines, amounts, and status, and access detailed information.
-The responsive interface includes modals and form validation, providing a simple, intuitive workflow to stay organized and streamline the scholarship application process.
+Scholarship Tracker is a Flask web application using SQLite and Bootstrap that helps students manage scholarships efficiently.

+Key features include:
+* Secure user registration and login
+* Add, edit, delete, and view scholarships
+* Track scholarship details such as name, amount, deadline, status, and notes
+* Statistics page showing total scholarships and status breakdown
+* Responsive interface with Bootstrap styling, modals, and form validation

+This project provides a simple, intuitive workflow for students to stay organized and streamline their scholarship application process.
 ## Getting Started

-### Dependencies
+### Prerequisites

 Before running the project, ensure you have:
 *  Python 3.10+ installed